NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSFR (cross-site request forgery).md

 ---
 ## Definition

-Cross-Site Request Forgery (CSRF) is an attack that forces an authenticated user to perform an unwanted action on a website they are logged in to, without their knowledge or consent.
+Cross-Site Request Forgery (CSRF) is an attack that forces an authenticated user to perform an unwanted action on a website they are logged in to, without their knowledge or consent
+- This is possible stealing authentication cookies or [[sessions token]] of the victim [[(Tkachenko et al., 2024)]]
-- This is because ==many websites trust requests from an authenticated browser, without checking whether the user actually intended them==
+- ==Many websites trust requests from an authenticated browser, without checking whether the user actually intended them==

 ### CSRF Mechanism